Negative thoughts might be changing your brain in surprising ways, study suggests

 Researchers from Amen Clinics, a nationwide brain health diagnostics company, examined brain scans and cognitive data of nearly 20,000 patients who had been diagnosed with anxiety disorders.

-xxsaid brain disorder specialist and psychiatrist Dr. Daniel Amen, co-author of the study and founder of Amen Clinics.
+Brain disorder specialist and psychiatrist Dr. Daniel Amen was the co-author of the study and is the founder of Amen Clinics.

 DITCHING THE LAWNMOWER MAY HAVE UNEXPECTED HEALTH BENEFITS, ACCORDING TO EXPERTS